icanooooo/streaming_kafka_pyspark/README.md

 # Data Streaming with Apache Kafka & PySpark

 This repository are for learning purposes for creating Data Streaming pipelines with Apache Kafka & Spark (PySpark).
-The project idea is simple, create a pipeline which use a python program to takes input as the kafka producer and then consumed by Apache Spark to process and store it in local Postgres (or BigQuery in the future) within docker.
+The project idea is simple, create a pipeline which use a python program to takes input as the kafka producer and then consumed by Apache Spark to process (changing 'salary' column to usd) and store it in local Postgres (or BigQuery in the future) within docker.
 Please see project diagram below:

 <img src='assets/Project_Diagram_Local.png'  alt='project diagram' width='75%'>